Gromacs

 Note

-To avoid multi node parallel jobs to spread over more nodes
+To avoid multinode parallel jobs spreading over more nodes than

 flag, but specify --nodes